-Tahina spectabilis is an incredibly tall tree palm with its trunk reaching 18m and a diameter of 50cm, in addition to its height, the palms leaf sheath can reach 110x58cm; this further height means that the palm can be seen from aerial images on Google Maps!
 The species grows at the foot of limestone hills, in an area that is very arid during the dry season but floods during the rainy season.
-It is suspected that the species was abundant in wetland habitats but due to the reduction of the habitat and an increase in wild fires the species has retreated to the shadow of the limestone mountain for protection.
+It is suspected that the species was once abundant in wetland habitats but due to the reduction of the habitat and an increase in wild fires, the species has retreated into the shadow of the limestone mountain for protection.

-The palm is particularly unique due its dramatic, hapaxanthic flowering sequence.
-This means the species only flowers once in its lifetime, between the ages of 30 and 50, when it produces a large additional stem that branches into clusters of flowers.
+The palm is particularly unique due its dramatic, ‘hapaxanthic’ flowering sequence; this means the species only flowers once in its lifetime, between the ages of 30 and 50, when it produces a large additional stem that branches into clusters of flowers.
+This habit has earned the species its other common name of the ‘suicide palm’.
 Flowering occurs in September during Madagascar’s dry season.

 Dransfield, J., Leroy, B., Metz, X. & Rakotoarinivo, M., 2008.
 Tahina – A New Palm Genus from Madagascar.
 Palms, 52 (1), pp. 31-39.
 [PDF]